Is Aviation Poised for an Internet Takeoff?

 Management Consulting Services practice at PricewaterhouseCoopers. “…We share

 a common vision with HP of addressing the current challenges of the aviation

 The new center would focus on projects that include:

-- A wireless ramp, improving the effectiveness of ground, ramp and baggage handling functions to deliver better aircraft turnaround performance and punctuality.
+handling functions to deliver better aircraft turnaround performance and

-- e-CRM (customer relationship management) for understanding and enhancing customer interaction and experiences by using the Web to draw on data from all customer touch-points.
+customer interaction and experiences by using the Web to draw on data from

 Reprinted from internetnews.com.